220 S. W. Mudd, MC 4703

 Other areas of biomechanics include characterizing the structure-function behavior of the cervix during the remodeling events of pregnancy and characterizing the mechanical properties of the eye-wall in relation to glaucoma.
 Research in our lab includes the mechanical testing of biological soft tissues, the biochemical analysis of tissue microstructure, and material modeling based on structure-mechanical property relationships.
 In collaboration with clinicians, our goal is to understand the etiologies of tissue pathology and disease.
 (Myers)

-Control, Design, and Manufacturing.
+Control, Robotics, Design, and Manufacturing.
 Control research emphasizes iterative learning control (ILC) and repetitive control (RC).
 ILC creates controllers that learn from previous experience performing a specific command, such as robots on an assembly line, aiming for high-precision mechanical motions.
 RC learns to cancel repetitive disturbances, such as precision motion through gearing, machining, satellite precision pointing, particle accelerators, etc. Time optimal control of robots is being studied for increased productivity on assembly lines through dynamic motion planning.
 Research is also being conducted on improved system identification, making mathematical models from input-output data.
 The results can be the starting point for designing controllers, but they are also studied as a means of assessing damage in civil engineering structures from earthquake data.
 (Longman)

 In the area of advanced manufacturing processes and systems, current research concentrates on laser materials processing.
 Investigations are being carried out in laser micromachining; laser forming of sheet metal; microscale laser shock-peening, material processing using improved laser-beam quality.
 Both numerical and experimental work is conducted using state-of-the-art equipment, instruments, and computing facilities.
 Close ties with industry have been established for collaborative efforts.
 (Yao)